 - Experiments or Trials.
 Typically, this methodology involves testing one or more factors in a controlled situation.
 Consider concept testing at early product development stages or discrete choice modeling when attempting to focus a product feature set in the market place.
 Another example would be a company could test two pop-up windows on the same landing page to see which one generates more email registrations.
-All other factors, except the component being tested, remain constant so that you can determine whether one option is more effective than another.

 - Observation.
 In some cases, you may want to have third-party observers watch individuals as they try your product, move through your store, or browse your website.
 Recording and analyzing this information can reveal information that’s much different than self-reported data.

-Whether you decide to conduct an online survey for brand tracking or ad-hoc research, a set of focus groups, or trials, you’ll need to come up with an effective questionnaire design.
-A market research expert can help you not only ask the right questions in the right way but also the best order.
+Whether you decide to conduct an online survey for brand tracking or ad-hoc research, a set of focus groups, or trials, you’ll need to develop an effective questionnaire design.
+A market-research-expert can help you ask the right questions in the right way and in the best order.
 Regardless of methodology, you’ll have a limited amount of time to collect your data, so you’ll want to make sure every question counts.

 An expert can help you determine how much of your questionnaire should focus on collecting exploratory information and how many questions should focus on testing a particular hypothesis.

 Exploratory questions work well in focus groups, interviews, and perhaps as open-ended survey questions.
 More formal, standardized questions must be asked in a way that can be statistically analyzed.
 In this case, it’s essential to consider the wording and the order of the questions.
 Provide complete definitions and explanations where needed.
 You want to ensure that each respondent is interpreting the question in essentially the same way so that the aggregate results provide an accurate reflection of the answer.

 Once you know what questions you want to ask, the next step is defining your sample.
-In market research, this can be somewhat tricky because you’ll need a representative sample that reflects your target population accurately enough to make your findings useful.
+This can be somewhat tricky in market research because you’ll need a representative sample that reflects your target population accurately enough to make your findings useful.